 Then the Covid-19 pandemic struck.
 As ABD shifted to all-remote work in March 2020 and employees began to telecommute, the company turned to Slack, the only channel-based messaging platform that delivers deep user engagement by connecting employees across an entire organization in one place.

-Slack offered a virtual connection among ABD teammates, especially during a time of isolation, and adoption quickly spread from ABD’s small-but-mighty team of 401(k) retirement plan specialists to the full organization.
+Slack offered a digital connection among ABD teammates, especially during a time of isolation, and adoption quickly spread from ABD’s small-but-mighty team of 401(k) retirement plan specialists to the full organization.
 Within a few months, ABD upgraded to Slack Enterprise Grid, a solution for large or complex organizations with special emphasis on security and governance functionality.

 “At first, we were worried that introducing a new solution like Slack would stir up a battle over email,” says Brent Rineck, the chief information officer at ABD.
 “In reality, there was a snowball effect of Slack adoption.
 One team after another volunteered to try it out.
 Soon everyone was raising their hands saying, ‘I want to get on Slack.’
 Slack usage went off the charts.”